-FIGURE 4.
-NEW DEFENSIVE AAW SCHEME
+FIGURE 4: NEW DEFENSIVE AAW SCHEME

 Automated decision aids that match defensive AAW systems to incoming missiles will be an essential element of this scheme since multiple systems will be engaging incoming missiles at the same approximate range.
-These decision aids are inherent in the Aegis combat system but would need to be modestly upgraded to incorporate new systems such as lasers and EMRG.
-EMRG host platforms would likely need a network such as CEC installed to enable them to participate in the Aegis combat system.
+These decision aids are inherent in the Aegis combat system but would need to be modestly upgraded to incorporate new systems.
+EMRG host platforms like EPF would likely need a network such as CEC installed to enable them to participate in the Aegis combat system.

+58 For example, a nominal ASCM speed is Mach 3.5 or about 2,500 kts, and EMRG projectiles will average about Mach 5 or about 3,600 kts.
+The ASCM will travel about 6 nm between EMRG shots if it has a ten-shot/minute firing rate.
+If the ASCM salvo is initially engaged at 30 nm, the EMRG will be able to shoot five times at the incoming salvo before it arrives at the ship.
+With a SS-L-S doctrine that enables at most three missiles to be engaged, and with a S-L-S doctrine at most five could be engaged.
 A key barrier to implementing this new AAW scheme is cultural.
 Today's surface combatant commanders prefer defenses that can engage incoming missiles multiple times through multiple layers.
 This provides a false confidence, however.
 A layered approach that starts at long ranges (>100 nm) uses larger, more expensive interceptors preferentially and will consume defensive AAW capacity faster than a single medium-range defensive layer without substantially improving air defense effectiveness.
 The proposed defensive AAW approach will provide rapid engagements with prompt feedback to commanders, who can re-engage an incoming missile multiple times within the short-range layer using multiple systems guided by automated decision aids such as Aegis.

 Offensive AAW is the other side of the new sea-based AAW approach.
-This is where long-range (50 nm to more than 100 nm) interceptors such as SM-6s are better suited.
+This is where longrange (50 nm to more than 100 nm) interceptors such as SM-6s are better suited.
 SM-6s, in particular, can engage enemy aircraft outside their ASCM range and are much less expensive than the aircraft they will destroy, producing a more advantageous cost exchange than using SM-6 against enemy ASCMs.
 Enemy aircraft also generally fly at higher altitudes than ASCMs, enabling them to be detected farther away by shipboard radars whose visibility is limited by the horizon.
 When available, the engagement range for offensive AAW could be enhanced by OTH targeting information via CEC or NIFC-CA.

-This new approach to sea-based AAW would increase the capacity of surface combatants for defensive AAW and enable more of their VLS cells to host A layered approach that starts at long ranges uses larger, more expensive interceptors preferentially and will consume defensive AAW capacity faster than a single medium-range defensive layer without substantially improving air defense effectiveness.
-The surface fleet could get more effective capacity out of the VLS magazine by making each VLS weapon applicable to as many missions as possible. offensive AAW, SUW, and ASW missiles-two essential elements to the surface fleet regaining its ability for offensive sea control.
+This new approach to sea-based AAW would increase the capacity of surface combatants for defensive AAW and enable more of their VLS cells to host offensive AAW, SUW, and ASW missiles-two essential elements to the surface fleet regaining its ability for offensive sea control.
 The detailed programmatic implications of this change and resulting notional VLS cell allocation are described in Chapter 3.